EleFontana/SkinStretchEval/README.md

 The experimental data we collected are publicly available here.

-# Actual state of the Repository
+# Current state of the Repository
 This repository contains data collected during experiments and scripts for visualizing results obtained from the Friedman statistical test.

 Specifically: